open-distribution/open-distribution/ushahidi_pltaform/readme.md

 - Twitter Is scraping from a specific hastag , follow [link](https://frontlinehelp.ushahidi.io/settings/datasources) for config page
 - Webforms- There are currently webforms for PPE Request, PPE Supplier.
 Follow [link](https://frontlinehelp.ushahidi.io/settings/surveys)

+Webform workflows
+Before a incoming datasource is displayed onto the map there is a task system that requires it to be assigned to a volunteer name.
+Without assignment the datasource will not be displayed.
+This is to enable verfication of the data as the suggested workflow below.
+Additional tasks can be added to incoming data sources by editting the [survey](https://frontlinehelp.ushahidi.io/settings/surveys)

 # Suggested volunteer workflow
+This is a first draft of managing the data coming in from any source, needs testing.

+1. Create volunteer role (done)
+2. Creat login for each volunteer for the platform through this [link](https://frontlinehelp.ushahidi.io/settings/users) using the big yellow plus button.
+Needs doing.
+3. Assign them as volunteer
+4. Volunteers can now triage incoming data, the feed for this is [here](https://frontlinehelp.ushahidi.io/views/data)
+5. Volunteer sees data post, clicks the three dot (top right) button.
+This allows them to:
+   - Edit if satisifed it's a genuine and valid request - Ie. Use this to add location from postcode in tweet and copy image from tweet to the web form.
+If not then next option is:
+   - Put under review - Discuss with volunteer coordinator
+   - Publish button: This puts the post on the map
+   - Archive: Once a request is met then use this to remove from the map
+   - Delete: Only use this for datasources which aren't genuine or actionable

 # Integration with Frontline.it home page